schgrz/data-science-portfolio/README.md

 ---

 ## About Me
-Hi! 👋 I’m **Alex**, a soon-to-be graduate with a **Master of Science** in **Data Science** and a data enthusiast who loves solving puzzles!
+Hi! 👋 I’m **Alex**, a soon-to-be graduate with a **Master of Science** in **Data Science** from the University of Connecticut and a data enthusiast who loves solving puzzles!
 I enjoy uncovering patterns, building models, and visualizing insights to reveal the story behind the numbers.
 Whether I'm designing machine learning models, creating reproducible workflows, or streamlining processes through data-driven solutions, every project is an opportunity to solve a problem, improve efficiency, and turn complexity into clarity.

 I work across **Python, R, SQL, Tableau, and other visualization tools**, building projects in analytics, reporting, and machine learning.